What are mood disorders and how can therapy help

 Examples of mood disorders include:

 Chronic low-level depression

 What causes mood disorders?

-An imbalance of chemicals within the brain has been recognized as the primary cause of many mood disorders.
+An imbalance of chemicals within the brain has been recognised as the primary cause of many mood disorders.
 Irregularities in levels of serotonin and noradrenaline within the brain can be associated with the development of bipolar disorder and depression.
 Severe disorders, including schizophrenia and psychosis, have also been linked to disruptions to the production of dopamine within the brain.
 There is also evidence to suggest that the genetics of an individual may also affect the development of mood disorders.
 For example, studies have shown that bipolar disorder appears to run in families.

 Research suggests that one in 10 adults suffer from a mood disorder.